Your Yale Financial Aid Award and Planning Worksheet includes the following sections:

 We understand that some families may have extenuating circumstances that would require an exception.
 Students may petition to have their noncustodial parent's financial information waived in such cases by submitting a Noncustodial Parent Waiver Petition form with supporting documentation.
 Submission of a waiver petition form does not guarantee that the noncustodial parent's requirements will be waived.

-Outside merit scholarships may be used to cover the Student Summer Income Contribution if they exceed the Student Employment amount.
-Students may also choose to take out loans to cover their Student Summer Income Contribution.
-For more information, see Scholarships and Grants and Loan Options under Types of Aid and Other Financial Resources.
+Outside merit scholarships may be used to cover the Student Share.
+Students may also choose to take out loans to cover their Student Share For more information, see Scholarships and Grants and Loan Options under Types of Aid and Other Financial Resources.